 Our gardens and trees are accustomed to this amount of rainfall and when we are in a drought they suffer.
 But if the landscape is designed to harvest rainwater in the soil as well as in cisterns then you can sustainably water your garden with free water.
 Rainwater provides clean, chlorine and salt free water to your plants and edibles.
 Rainwater havesting is essential to sustainability and our designs.
 Learn more in the rainwater harvesting page.

 By the time we choose what plants to put into the landscape, we have already taken many steps towards sustainable life.
 Why stop now?
 Because we aim to increase human-earth connection, we plant plants that are appropriate for our ecosystem and that will provide organic food for the homeowner and desired wildlife.
 We install a number of native and non-native fruits and berry producing trees and shrubs.
-Imagine as you walk to your mailbox plucking a few fresh raspberries, sweet cherries or blueberries for a healthy snack and harvesting spring greens for a dinner salad.
+Imagine as you walk to your mailbox plucking a few fresh raspberries, sweet cherries or currants for a healthy snack and harvesting spring greens for a dinner salad.
 We achieve this very “local market” by planting an edible, perennial polyculture.

 Organic mulches reduce air temperature because they do not reflect or store heat; they break down, adding much needed organic matter to our soils; and they increase rainwater absorption and reduce evaporation.
 By increasing soil moisture, nutrients and oxygen supply, organic mulches grow healthier plants that, in turn, provide more shade for a cooler yard.